JamesGold/ourlocal/_pubs/680045_the_boot/680045_the_boot.md

 ---

+**At the Boot pub in Northop, we pride ourselves on being the very best local that caters for all your needs in a warm and welcoming environment.**

-<p><strong>Here at the Boot, we pride ourselves on delivering a great customer experience within our recently refurbished pub.
-Our staff are looking forward to serving you with our new fantastic range of drinks and substantial new menu of great quality pub classics.</strong></p>
+Our friendly staff will make you feel at home and look forward to serving you with our fantastic range of drinks, great offers and delicious menu.

-<p>We have everything covered.
-Enjoy relaxing in the bar trying our new cask ales whilst watching the live sports events, out in the new landscaped beer garden with a refreshing bottle of prosecco, or have a fabulous meal in the restaurant.
-Our new menu will certainly not disappoint and our various food offers will ensure you come back throughout the week.
-The little ones are catered for also with a children’s menu to keep them full.</p>
+If it’s live sport you’re looking for, we’ve got that covered too.
+It’s the perfect place to enjoy a great pint whilst watching the best in live sport.

+*We look forward to seeing you soon!*